openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

         objectReference '.' identifier
         ;

-This object reference cannot denote a package, class type or interface type.
+This object reference cannot denote a package, class type, or interface type.

-Otherwise, the meaning of that expression is determined by the same rules as the meaning of qualified names.
+Otherwise, the meaning of that expression is determined by the same rules as the meanings of qualified names.

 A field access in which *objectReference* contains '?.' (see :ref:`Chaining Operator`) is called *safe field access* because it handles nullish values safely.